Animated Flag

 One model that comes to mind is one of the best high end consumer models available anywhere!

-It's a bit expensive but it is designed to give you extremely increased receive capabilities not just on shortwave but on just about any band you would want!
+It's a bit expensive, and you really get what you pay for in this case, but it is designed to give you extremely increased receive capabilities not just on shortwave but on just about any band you would want!
 It comes down to the old saying, "You get what you pay for"!

 It is the AOR AR8600MKIIB shown in the picture below: